Asymptotic behaviour for a class of non-monotone delay differential systems with applications: Introduction

 \med

 The contents of the paper are now briefly described.
-In Section 2, we study a cooperative ODE $x'(t)=A(t)x(t)$ and give sufficient conditions for its exponential global stability; in this case, system \eqref{i1} is shown to be dissipative if the delayed perturbation $f(t,x_t)$ is bounded.
+In Section 2, we study a cooperative ODE $x'(t)=A(t)x(t)$ and give sufficient conditions for its global exponential stability; in this case, a system of the form \eqref{i1} is dissipative if the delayed perturbation $f(t,x_t)$ is bounded.
 In Section 3, we start by introducing a set of assumptions for a family of DDEs \eqref{i1}, give some biological interpretation of the models and refer to some recent literature.
 The main results are then presented, providing very general criteria for both the global asymptotic stability of the trivial solution (in biological terms, this implies the extinction of the populations in all patches) and the uniform persistence of such systems.
-Finally, in Section 4 we consider systems with autonomous coefficients (but with possible time-dependent delays): from the results in Section 3 and by a careful use of properties of cooperative matrices, we provide necessary and sufficient conditions for both their permanence and extinction, even in the case of a reducible community matrix.
+A comparison with results in \cite{Faria15, Liu13,Wang13, Zhang} is also given, and some questions are raised to be left as open problems.
+Finally, in Section 4 we consider systems with autonomous coefficients (but with possible time-dependent delays): from the results in Section 3 and by a careful analysis of properties of cooperative matrices, we provide necessary and sufficient conditions for both their permanence and extinction, even in the case of a reducible community matrix.
 These sharp criteria improve and extend results for autonomous systems proven in recent literature.
-As an important example of application, throughout the paper our results are widely illustrated with the Nicholson system \eqref{i4}.
+As an important example of application, throughout the paper our results are widely illustrated with versions of the Nicholson system \eqref{i4}.